-* Review which routes should be taken to travel to your home or intended destination.
+- Review the routes that should be taken to travel to your home or intended destination.

-* Fill the tank on your vehicle and check all other fluids, belts and tires.
+- Fill the tank in your vehicle and check all other fluids, belts and tires.

-Students residing off campus are advised to leave with a neighbor, friend, or family member the address and telephone number of the intended evacuation location.
-If you have questions about the campus being closed or an ordered evacuation, speak with a student housing staff person, or call the University Police Department (985-549-2222)
+Students and employees who are unable to leave campus will be advised as to evacuation shelter procedures.
+Students residing off campus are advised to leave with a neighbor, friend, or family member the address and telephone number of their intended evacuation locations.
+If you have questions, speak with a University Housing staff member or call the University Police Department (985-549-2222).

 Emergency weather information will be available on most radio stations, area television stations, or the Weather Channel on cable TV.
-Emergency Alert System radio stations include KSLU (90.9FM) and WWL (870 AM).
+Louisiana Emergency Alert System radio stations include: